Catalog Archive

 (or just click on image to launch the Zoom viewer)

-This map is based on the nearly identical map of the same title by Ortelius.
+Dramatic and beautifully engraved map of the ancient Biblical world including southern Europe, northern Africa and the Middle East.
 It depicts the world known to the ancients and is based on the Old and New Testament, following the translation of the Septuaginata.
-Inset into the map is a small (4 x 2.5") modern world map on an oval projection.
-The sheet is decorated with a cartouche flanked by geographers and a scale of miles with two cherubs.
-The cartouche contains text describing Ophir, the mythical land where Solomon got the gold to build his famous temple in Jerusalem.
+At the bottom of the map is small (4.2 x 2.7") inset map of the modern world on an oval projection surrounded with a decorative strapwork cartouche.
+Three additional strapwork cartouches adorn the map, with the one at left describing Ophir, the mythical land where Solomon got the gold to build his famous temple in Jerusalem.
 The world map shows the mythical Ophir in four possible locations; Southeast Asia, South Africa, the West Indies and South America.
 Latin text on verso, published in 1624.

 References: Van den Broecke #179.